-Facebook envisions future VR/AR hardware with Cambria and Azeray projects
+Facebook envisions future VR/AR hardware with Cambria and Nazaré projects

 Join gaming leaders online at GamesBeat Summit Next this upcoming November 9-10.
 Learn more about what comes next.

-Facebook CEO Mark Zuckerberg said that the company is working on futurist virtual reality and augmented reality projects, dubbed respectively Project Cambria and Project Azeray.
+Facebook CEO Mark Zuckerberg said that the company is working on futurist virtual reality and augmented reality projects, dubbed respectively Project Cambria and Project Nazaré.

 Cambria is a VR headset that is still a ways from shipping, and it will include high-end VR features that the company will include in a more expensive headset as it eventually tries to bring it down into the lower-priced Oculus Quest hardware.
 He said it is expected to hit the market in 2022.